opencasestudies/ocs-bp-RTC-analysis/README.md

 The influence of the implementation of less restrictive right-to-carry gun laws on violent crime is a historically controversial topic.
-One reason for the contriversy, is concern that some earlier reports examing this topic may have used methods that were inappropriate.
+One reason for the controversy, is concern that some earlier reports examining this topic may have used methods that were inappropriate.

 One of the major concerns is that an earlier report included multiple demographic variables that were collinear with one another.
-This resulted in different a very coefficient estimate for right-to-carry gun law adoption than other reports that did not include colinear varaibles.
-This phenomenon is called [multicollinearity](https://en.wikipedia.org/wiki/Multicollinearity), and it can result in abberant findings for particular explanatory variables, despite not altering the overall predictive power of a model.
+This resulted in different a very coefficient estimate for right-to-carry gun law adoption than other reports that did not include collinear variables.
+This phenomenon is called [multicollinearity](https://en.wikipedia.org/wiki/Multicollinearity), and it can result in aberrant findings for particular explanatory variables, despite not altering the overall predictive power of a model.

-In this case study we use data peform simplified analyses similar to those of reports on this topic to explore the influence of multicolinearity on coeffcient estimate stability.
+In this case study we use data perform simplified analyses similar to those of reports on this topic to explore the influence of multicollinearity on coefficient estimate stability.
 We however, do not recreate the previous analyses.
 The reports that we use as a guide for our analysis are: